raizelistaken/Housing_Prices_KC/README.md

 The boxplots were used to reference outliers visually.
 ![boxplots](images/boxplots.png)

-The scatter plots were used to determine if their were correlations between the columns listed above and the price.
+The scatter plots were used to determine if there are correlations between the columns listed above and the price.
 ![scatter](images/scatter_plots.png)

 Here are boxplots representing the price and outliers for houses with different numbers of bathrooms.
 Housing prices increases as number of bathrooms increases.
 ![bathrooms](images/bathrooms_box.png)

 This bar graph symbolizes the median housing price per zipcode.
 ![zipcodes](images/zipcodes.png)

 # Model